MrZoraman/MagicCompass/README.md

 MagicCompass
 ============

-Allows players to set the location their compas points to in minecraft
+Allows players to set the location their compass points to in minecraft